 Now I wish I had never seen it.
 Much less put it on my wall where it hangs, staring a hole into the side of my head.
 Because it's true.
 He's absolutely right.
 I should just accept it and move on.
 After all, can I lessen the pain I'm bound to feel by telling myself that it's not true?
 That I'll be the exception to the rule?
 That I'll be the one who goes unscathed and without the pain death brings to all who live this life?
 No...I don't think I can.
 I think to convince myself of such a thing would only make it that much more painful when my delusion of safety were to come crashing down.

-"I had yet to learn that all human relationships end in pain-it is the price that out imperfection has allowed Satan to exact from us for the privilege to love."
+"I had yet to learn that all human relationships end in pain-it is the price that our imperfection has allowed Satan to exact from us for the privilege to love."

 -C.S.
 Lewis